AshRahman/DocApp/README.md

 Anyone can 'LogOut' from any current form and the application also contains 'Back' options to the places where it's necessary.

-The file Titled as "DOCAPP" is file for Miscrosoft SQL server 2012!
-Simply restore the backup file in SQL server!